Rhys Davies (writer): Life

 During the 1930s Davies led a peripatetic life, for although he was writing prolifically, he had limited financial success.
 He would often return to Blaenclydach when money ran low and to seek inspiration for writing.
 He stayed at the home of Vincent Wells until 1945 when the house caught fire and many of Davies's papers were destroyed.
 During the Second World War Davies wrote many short stories, for despite shortages in paper, magazines were exempt from rationing and there was considerable demand for reading material.

 After the war he lived with the Scottish writer Fred Urquhart for a few years before moving to Brighton with friends.
 By 1955 he had moved back to London, to Bloomsbury, where he lived the rest of his life.

 Davies was made financially secure by two legacies left to him, one from the estate of novelist Anna Kavan and the second from Louise Taylor, the adopted daughter of Alice B. Toklas.
 Davies based The Honeysuckle Girl on Anna Kavan's early life.
 D. J. Britton wrote a play, Silverglass, about the extraordinary relationship between Rhys Davies and Anna Kavan, presented as a premiere during the Rhys Davies Short Story Conference 2013 held in Swansea.
 The play is set in the late 1960s and reveals Davies' late literary recognition as well as Kavan's final tragedy.
-Both of them lived 'a life of self-inventin, in which secrets, sexuality and deep questions of personal identity lurked constantly in the shadows'.
+Both of them lived 'a life of self-invention, in which secrets, sexuality and deep questions of personal identity lurked constantly in the shadows'.
 He died of lung cancer, at age 76.